-Initially all girls have lessons in the traditional academic core subjects, in English Language and Literature, Mathematics, Geography, History, Physics, Chemistry, Biology, French and Latin, as well as in Music, Art, Drama, Food and Nutrition, Religious Studies, PE and ICT.
-In the second year of Senior House (Year 8) girls also begin Spanish.
+Initially, all girls have lessons in the traditional academic core subjects, in English Language and Literature, Mathematics, Geography, History, Physics, Chemistry, Biology, French and Spanish, as well as in Music, Art, Drama, Food and Nutrition, Religious Studies, PE and ICT.

 The school is Christian in outlook and welcomes girls of all faiths.
 Everyone is expected to attend morning assembly and to play an active part in planning and taking services from time to time.
 Girls attend Religious Studies lessons and the subject is a popular option for GCSE and A level.

 Working across both Junior House and Senior House, the Additional Learning Support department provides purposeful care and guidance to students throughout their time at Westfield.
 The highly skilled ALS team offer in-class provision, small group intervention and one-to-one support, always designed around the unique and individual needs of our pupils' academic and emotional wellbeing.
 Whether it is providing increased challenge or extra assistance, the pupil centred approach of ALS is at the heart of Westfield's aspirational and nurturing environment.

 Pupils receive Careers Education from Year 7 as part of their PSHE curriculum.

 Westfield’s Careers programme provides personalised and detailed guidance about potential future pathways.
 In addition to dedicated Careers lessons, each area of the Senior House curriculum has a focus on employability and transferrable skills which we are proud to showcase during National Careers Week each year.
 Our enriching stretch and challenge initiatives, plus the many opportunities for leadership and development available, mean that our young people are consistently developing the qualities and attributes needed to succeed in the rapidly changing and increasingly competitive world of work.